truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddCloudCredentials.md

 {{< toc >}}

 The **Cloud Credentials** widget on the **Backup Credentials** screen allows users to integrate TrueNAS with cloud storage providers.

-{{< expand "Is this secure?" "v" >}}
+{{< include file="content/_includes/CloudServiceProvidersSCALE.md" type="page" >}}

 To maximize security, TrueNAS encrypts cloud credentials when saving them.
 However, this means that to restore any cloud credentials from a TrueNAS configuration file, you must enable **Export Password Secret Seed** when generating that [configuration backup]({{< relref "/SCALE/SCALETutorials/SystemSettings/General/ManageSysConfigSCALE.md" >}}).
 Remember to protect any downloaded TrueNAS configuration files.
-{{< /expand >}}

-TrueNAS SCALE supports linking to 18 cloud storage providers.
 Authentication methods for each provider could differ based on the provider security requirements.
 You can add credentials for many of the supported cloud storage providers from the information on the [Cloud Credentials Screens]({{< relref "/SCALE/SCALEUIReference/Credentials/BackupCredentials/CloudCredentialScreens.md" >}}).
 This article provides instructions for the more involved providers.